 Rakhi, thus, has its own uniqueness with the childlike innocence and earnest selflessness for other.
 Every part of Rakhi fills the siblings with excitement.
 And when it's the sister you are talking about, preparing the Thali is as important as tying the sacred knot itself.

-Rakhi thali is a thali that contains all the items needed for the ritual.
+Rakhi ki thali is a thali that contains all the items needed for the ritual.
 Lighting up the diya, applying roli and chawal on the forehead of the brother, doing aarti, tying the sacred rakhi and presenting the brother with his favourite sweets are some of the beautiful memories that the thali takes care of.

 But today, it has gone far beyond the ‘old norms’ to be a part of the photogenic community!
 Getting candid pictures with the beautiful thali is every sister’s objective.
-Rakhi Thali has turned into a prop of which social media uploads profoundly boast.
+Rakhi Thali decoration has turned into a prop of which social media uploads profoundly boast.
 Maybe this is today’s generation’s way of expressing its love and making memories with their siblings.
 And if ‘Rakhi Thali’ plays such an important role, it undoubtedly needs to be as beautiful as the festival!

 Rakhi Pooja Thali decoration is subject to creativity.
 The more creative ways you can think of, the prettier it will look.
-And even if you are out of ideas for the decoration, here are some of the ways that could help you create a mesmerising thali for the festival.
+And even if you are out of ideas for the decoration, here are some of the ways that could help you create a mesmerizing thali for the festival.

 To start with the decoration, you need to have all the material that goes into the plate.
 But first of all, you need to select the thali.
 You could choose steel, silver, brass or any other metal available.